 Infrastructure has become the next big topic for the new Biden Administration and the 117th Congress.
 Funding for the current federal transportation programs is due to expire on September 30, 2021, the end of the federal fiscal year.
 Also, the President has identified infrastructure as key to his plan to address both the impacts of COVID-19, in terms of relief and recovery, and climate change, in the broader context of his “Build Back Better” plan.
 These interests, along with the FY 2022 appropriations process, will drive Congressional action going forward in 2021.

 Highway Trust Fund (HTF) spending outpaced the level of fuel tax revenues that support highway and transit infrastructure in 2009.
 Since 2009 the HTF has been augmented through a series of general fund transfers and protracted pay-for cycles.
-In the 113th Congress legislators will look to sustain the HTF as a long term funding mechanism through increased taxation and or new user fees.
+Congress is still looking to stabilize the HTF through a long-term funding mechanism through increased taxation and or new user fees.

-Motorcoach operators should be considered part of the transportation solution and on a level playing field with passenger rail and publicly funded mass transportation in the application of diesel fuel taxes, tolling regimes and comprehensive pricing strategies based on the following arguments:
+Motorcoach operators should be considered part of the transportation solution and on a level playing field with passenger rail and publicly-funded mass transportation.
+In the application of diesel fuel taxes, tolling regimes and comprehensive pricing strategies, these are based on the following arguments:

 - Buses take cars off the road helping to mitigate congestion.
 One motorcoach can remove as many as 40 private vehicles.

-- Use of motorcoaches, the most fuel and carbon efficient surface transportation mode, provides a positive environmental impact.
+- The use of motorcoaches, the most fuel and carbon-efficient surface transportation mode, provides a positive environmental impact.

-- Use of motorcoach transportation reduces overall taxpayer burden.
+- The use of motorcoach transportation reduces the overall taxpayer burden.

-- Motorcoach operations support over one million American jobs and nearly $145 billion in economic activity.
+- Motorcoach operations support over one million American jobs and billions in economic activity.